typestack/routing-controllers/README.md

 }
 ```

-To enable this middleware specify it during routing-controllers initialization:
+To enable this middleware, specify it during routing-controllers initialization:

 ```typescript
 import "reflect-metadata";